Ctenotus youngsoni

 Ctenotus youngsoni, also known commonly as the Shark Bay south-west ctenotus and Youngson's ctenotus, is a species of skink, a lizard in the family Scincidae.
 The species is endemic to Australia.

-Etymology

 The specific name, youngsoni, is in honour of Australian zoologist William Kenneth Youngson.

-Geographic range

 C. youngsoni is found in the Australian state of Western Australia.

-Habitat

 The preferred natural habitat of C. youngsoni is shrubland.

-Description

 C. youngsoni has well-developed limbs, with five toes on each of its four feet.
+C. youngsoni is oviparous.